code-dot-org/code-dot-org/pegasus/sites.v3/hourofcode.com/public/promote/resources.md

 Computer science is foundational for every industry today, yet most schools don’t teach it.
 At [SCHOOL NAME], we are trying to change that.

-That’s why our entire school is joining in on the largest learning event in history: The Hour of Code, during Computer Science Education Week (<%= campaign_date('full') %>).
+That’s why our entire school is joining in on the largest learning event in history: The Hour of Code, during Computer Science Education Week ({{campaigndatefull}}).
 More than 100 million students worldwide have already tried an Hour of Code.

 I'm writing to invite you to join our Hour of Code event and speak at our kickoff assembly.
 It’ll take place on [DATE, TIME, PLACE], and will make a strong statement that [State or City name] is ready to teach our students critical 21st-century skills.
 We want to ensure that our students are on the forefront of creating technology of the future—not just consuming it.